 rr:logicalTable rdfs:range xsd:String .

 This property specifies the logical table (i.e., a SQL query or a table or view name plus its owner name) whose rows are mapped to RDF triples by this TriplesMap instance.
-Note that each row in the logical table is identified as a resource and is used as the subject for the RDF triples.
+Note that each row in the logical table is mapped to a resource, which is used as the subject for the generated RDF triples describing the resource.

-The following example speifies that the TriplesMap instance TriplesMap1 maps the rows in the logical table defined by the SQL string to RDF triples.
+The following example specifies that the TriplesMap instance TriplesMap1 maps the rows in the logical table defined by the SQL query to RDF triples.

 <#TriplesMap1> rr:logicalTable